tinylib/msgp/README.md

 	ExtensionType() int8

 	// Len should return the length
-	// of the data to be encoded.
-If
+	// of the data to be encoded
-	// that length can't be simply determined,
-	// Len() should return an upper bound on
-	// the encoded object's size.
-(This function
-	// is used to pre-allocate space for encoding.)
 	Len() int

+	// MarshalBinaryTo should copy
-	// Extensions must satisfy the
+	// the data into the supplied slice,
-	// encoding.BinaryMarshaler and
-	// encoding.BinaryUnmarshaler
-	// interfaces
-	encoding.BinaryMarshaler
-	encoding.BinaryUnmarshaler
+	// assuming that the slice has length Len() MarshalBinaryTo([]byte) error

+	UnmarshalBinary([]byte) error
 }
 ```
 A simple implementation of `Extension` is the `msgp.RawExtension` type.